webdriverio/workshop/chapter3.md

 There is only one option here: local.
 This means that your tests are run on your machine.
 There different kinds of runner planned that e.g. allow you to run tests in the cloud using AWS lambda functions.

-> Shall I install the runner plugin for you?

-Answer with `yes`.
-Also do this with all the following questions like that.
-It ensure that all necessary plugins are noted as dependency in your `package.json`.

 > Where is your automation backend located?

 As we are getting started we want to run our test on your local machine.
 We will integrate SauceLabs in a later chapter.